 Step 2.The information of your device will be detected and displayed.
 Tap on "Download" and the program will start to download the firmware package of the latest iOS version.

 Step 3.
-Once the download has completed, your device will be repaired immediately and may work normally after the fixing.
+Once the download has completed, click on "Fix Now"and your iPhone will be repaired immediately and may work normally after the fixing.

 As a professional writer who is interested in technology, Edwin J. Parke has helped thousands of users by offering various tips to solve their problems.